huridocs/uwazi-documentation/admin-docs/integrations-available.md

-# INTEGRATIONS AVAILABLE IN UWAZI
+# Integrations Available in Uwazi

 ## Tella